 Top-level domain | .th |

-History of the Thai Flag
+History of the Thai flag

 The current Thai flag was officially adopted on September 28, 1917, by King Vajiravudh (Rama VI).
 However, its history dates back to 1782 when King Phutthayotfa Chulalok (Rama I) established the Chakri dynasty.
 The original flag was plain red, symbolizing the nation.
 Over time, the design evolved to incorporate white and blue stripes, with each modification reflecting significant changes in Thailand's political and cultural landscape.

-Symbolism and Design of the Thai Flag
+Symbolism and design of the Thai flag

 The Thai flag is rich in symbolism, representing the three pillars of Thai society.
 The red stripes symbolize the Thai nation and the blood shed by Thai people to maintain the country's independence.
 These stripes embody the spirit of courage and sacrifice that has defined Thailand's history.